What’s it take to get into Stanford, MIT, Harvard, the rest of the Ivy League, or other dream schools? It’s about pursuing the right extracurriculars

 So You Want to Get Into the Ivy League, Huh?

 Do you dream of waltzing through those majestic iron wrought gates at Stanford, MIT, Harvard, one of the other Ivy League schools, or any elite caliber school?
 (Yes, I know Stanford and MIT are not part of the Ivy League, but I’m grouping these schools together with their top-tier peers.)

 That’s incredible, and I applaud your ambition.
 I get it.
 The allure is undeniable.
 A world-class school with prestigious Nobel Laureates and distinguished faculty, amazing programs and facilities, and of course the name brand recognition that comes from one of these elite schools.

 But what does it take to get in?
 There’s a mountain of “advice” out there, often contradictory and often too vague or generic to be helpful.
 Most of all, this advice often comes from counselors who haven’t personally gained admissions into the Ivy League or another top school.

-I am a relatively recent Brown University alum — young enough to have competed in today’s much more selective admissions environment, but old enough to have gained a decade of experience from consulting hundreds of students.
+I am a relatively recent Brown University alum — young enough to have competed in today’s much more selective admissions environment, but old enough to have gained over a decade of experience from consulting hundreds of students.

 Truthfully, I think you already know what elite colleges want:

 - Stellar GPA filled with a rigorous curriculum of APs, Honors, and/or IB classes